 Marmaris is a party town, if you’re familiar with the cheesy parts of Queensland’s Gold Coast then you’ll know what I mean.
 However a visit to the beautiful Itzuzu Beach to see the turtles and get down and dirty in the Dalyan Mud Bath is definitely well worth it, just don’t wear your good swimsuit and prepare to smell like eggs.

-The highlights of my trip were Oludeniz, where you can lay on beautiful beaches, swim in the stunning Mediterranean or do what we did and enlist the help of a paragliding company to scale the mountain for some adrenalin fueled action, if the weather permits.
+The highlights of my trip were Oludeniz, where you can lay on beautiful beaches, swim in the stunning Mediterranean or do what we did and enlist the help of a paragliding company to scale the mountain for some adrenalin-fueled action if the weather permits.

 Where to stay and where NOT to stay

 Romance Hotel was located near the main sites in Istanbul, there are some great food places nearby and it’s within walking distance of nearly everything.
-The hotel is a little on the tacky side, if the name Romance Hotel didn’t already give that away for you, but the breakfast is great and the rooms are clean.
+The hotel is a little on the tacky side if the name Romance Hotel didn’t already give that away for you, but the breakfast is great and the rooms are clean.

 Kolin Hotel in Canakkale is the only five-star hotel in the area.
-It’s right on the water which makes for a beautiful sunset, close to a supermarket and sports a delicious buffet with amazing savory and sweet options.
+It’s right on the water which makes for a beautiful sunset, close to a supermarket and sports a delicious buffet with amazing savoury and sweet options.

-Ozcelik Hotel in Kusadasi is right on the water and if you get a room high up overlooking the water it could be quite nice.
+Grand Ozcelik Hotel in Kusadasi is right on the water and if you get a room high up overlooking the water it could be quite nice.
 However, steer well clear of the food as I received a very nasty stomach infection after eating here.
 If you need one, there’s a hospital just up the road.
 Tell them I sent you.